kairosity/mp3-snapathon/testing.md

 #### Issue 1

 The application was not running the Scheduled processes on time.
+I was only able to trigger the scheduled processes within my development environment within GitPod.

 #### Fix

 There were various issues I had overlooked: